 BHP's strategic goal is to contribute 2,000 affordable units to Boulder's permanently affordable inventory by 2024.
 To meet this goal, we will need to use maximum MTW flexibility.
-We will consider additional initiatives under the Landing Landlords Activity; creative use of Demolition or Disposition Transitional Funding; strategic use of project-based vouchers; consideration of shallow subsidies; experimentation with rapid re-housing; and creative partnerships with the private sector.
+We will consider additional initiatives under the Landing Landlords Activity; creative use of Demolition or Disposition Transitional Funding; strategic use of project-based vouchers; and creative partnerships with the private sector.